Lokesh-141/patient-management-system/README.md

 # 🏥 Patient Management System
-A modular backend system for managing patients, authentication, billing, and analytics—built with Spring Boot, gRPC, Kafka, and Protobuf.
-Designed for clarity, scalability, and real-world healthcare workflows.
+A modular, production-grade backend for healthcare platforms—built with Spring Boot, gRPC, Kafka, and Protobuf.
+Designed for clarity, scalability, and real-world hospital workflows.

-> ⚠️ This repository contains backend services only.
-There is no user interface (UI).
-All modules are API-first and integration-ready.
+> ⚠️ This repository contains **backend services only**.
+There is **no UI layer**.
+All modules are API-first, integration-ready, and built for reviewer-grade clarity.

 ---